 Methotrexate may cause lung damage.
 Tell your doctor if you have or have ever had lung disease.
 Call your doctor immediately if you experience any of the following symptoms: dry cough, fever, or shortness of breath.

 Methotrexate may cause damage to the lining of your mouth, stomach or intestines.
-Tell your doctor if you have or have ever had stomach ulcers or ulcerative colitis (condition in which part or all of the lining of the intestine is swollen or worn away).
+Tell your doctor if you have or have ever had stomach ulcers or ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum).
 Call your doctor immediately if you experience any of the following symptoms: mouth sores, diarrhea, black, tarry, or bloody stools, and vomiting, particularly if vomit is bloody or looks like coffee grounds.

 Using methotrexate may increase the risk that you will develop lymphoma (cancer that begins in the cells of the immune system).
 If you do develop lymphoma, it might go away without treatment when you stop taking methotrexate, or it might need to be treated with chemotherapy.

 If you are taking methotrexate to treat cancer, you may develop certain complications that may be serious or life-threatening as methotrexate works to destroy the cancer cells.
 Your doctor will monitor you carefully and treat these complications if they occur.

 Methotrexate may cause serious or life-threatening skin reactions.
 If you experience any of the following symptoms, call your doctor immediately: fever, rash, blisters, or peeling skin.